Browse the knowledge base

 Direct connection looks more invasive than forwarding at first glance.
 It isn't, because of three design choices:

 • We poll, we don't mirror.
 Your inbox is not copied to our servers.
-We hold message headers in memory for the duration of a poll, decide what's invoice-shaped, and pull only those attachments.
-Everything else is dropped before the next poll starts.
+We decide what's invoice-shaped during each check and pull only those attachments.
 There is no "TaxItEasy copy" of your full mailbox anywhere.
+A visible Activity log on the Email integration page shows exactly which emails were processed or skipped.

-• OAuth tokens are encrypted with your account key.
-The refresh token Google or Microsoft issues us is encrypted before it touches our database.
-When you click Disconnect, the token is revoked at the provider (Google's /o/oauth2/revoke and Microsoft's equivalent) and the encrypted copy on our side is wiped in the same transaction.
+• OAuth tokens are encrypted with your personal key.
+The token Google or Microsoft issues us is encrypted before it touches our database — storage refuses to save it unencrypted.
+When you click Disconnect, the stored token is wiped immediately and revoked at the provider (with retries if the provider is briefly unreachable).
+Deleting your account also revokes connected tokens before your encryption keys are destroyed.
 See where is my data stored for the storage details.

 If you ever want to verify the connection's permissions out-of-band, both Google and Microsoft show every third-party connection at: